Prag8855/aab/content/guides/moving-in.md

 ### Pay the rent

-You must pay the rent before your lease starts.
+You must pay the rent **before your lease starts**.
 You don't have to pay immediately after you sign the lease.

 You only need to pay rent if you can actually live there.
 For example, if your leases starts on January 1, but you only get the keys on January 15, you don't pay rent from January 1 to January 15.[^9]